vk3txd/nko-antenna-brief/docs/NKO_And_The_Carolina_Windom.md

 - a 1:1 choke some distance down the coax
 - intentional feedline participation above the choke

-That family resemblance is real.
+That family resemblance is superficially real.
 The antennas are not, however, the same thing.

 ---

 ## The key difference

-In the NKO, the apex device is a **4:1 UnUn**, not a 4:1 current balun and not the usual published Carolina Windom arrangement.
+In the NKO, the apex device is a **4:1 UnUn**, _not_ a 4:1 voltage or curent balun used with the usual published Carolina Windom designs.

 That matters because the UnUn does three jobs at once: